 Late work policy.
 You are allowed up to three (3) late assignment-days throughout the term for homework.
 (A day is 24 hours, regardless of weekends and holidays.)
 This allotment is to cover for legitimate reasons for tardiness that may arise.
 No explanation for the tardiness is necessary or desired, but please do inform me that you are submitting an assignment late.
 After the freebies, work handed in late will receive zero credit.
 If you use a late day for a partnered assignment, you both use a late day.
 If you wish to use more than one late day for a single assignment, please discuss with me first.
-If a genuine emergency situation arises, please talk to me.
+Late days may not be used for extensions beyond the final day of classes.
+To be fair to everyone in the class, I will generally not grant additional extensions without the intervention of a doctor or class dean.
+But if a genuine emergency situation arises, please talk to me.

-7. Academic honesty and collaboration policy
+9. Academic honesty and collaboration policy

 Collaborative work is an integral part of many successful ventures.
 As such, I expect that you should collaborate with your classmates a lot during your time in this course.
 However, it is important to understand that there is a big difference between thinking about and solving a problem as part of a group (which is good) and copying an answer/code or letting someone else copy your answer/code (which is bad).
-Below are a few specific examples of unacceptable behavior in this course:
+Below are a few specific examples of unacceptable behaviour in this course: